distrifab/fabchain/README.md

 Following this experience, the two initiatives created the [3D printer brand Cosmyx](https://www.cosmyx3d.com/), and MakerNet rebranded to DistriFab.

 Cosmyx designs, manufactures and sells 3D printers that are tailor-made for industrial distributed manufacturing.
-Our 3D printers read manufacturing orders from DistriFab and autonomously start printing the requested object, providing a complementary salary to the printer's owner.
+Our 3D printers read manufacturing orders from DistriFab and autonomously start printing the requested object, providing a complementary income to the printer's owner.

 As time passed, more and more distributed manufacturing initiatives started blooming.
 DistriFab's point of view on distributed manufacturing is to connect existing distributed manufacturing ecosystems in a standardized way to make them interoperable.
 This way, a design hosted on platform A can be manufactured by users of platform B on a request created by storefront C, to increase each actor's reach and power to develop the distributed manufacturing paradigm that we've been working on since 2015.